jacrify/weather/core/README.txt

-to run the code, or type the following: java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.user.DataFeedRunner java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.user.QueryRunner $@ java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.lab.LatticeLab
+to run the code, or type the following: java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.user.DataFeedRunner java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.user.QueryRunner <your args here>
+java -cp target/lattice-1.0-SNAPSHOT.jar au.com.jc.weather.lab.LatticeLab

-Queryrunner takes some args, but it will let you know.
+Queryrunner takes some args, but it will let you know the format when you first run it.